enweg/BayesFlux.jl/docs/src/introduction/linear-regression.md

 ````

 We can obtain summary statistics and trace and density plots of network
-parameters and likelihood parameters by transforming the BFlux chain into a
+parameters and likelihood parameters by transforming the BayesFlux chain into a
 MCMCChain.

 ````julia